 The College of Library and Information Services offers degree programs for individuals interested in careers in information services and management.
-At the master's level, students may specialize in several fields, including archival studies, geographic information systems, health information services, school library media services, and science and technology information agencies and positions.
+At the master's level, students may specialize in several fields, including archival studies, geographic information systems, health information services, school library media services, and science and technology information systems.
+Graduates pursue careers in a wide range of information agencies and positions.
 The College has dual degree programs with the History Department, Geography Department, and a joint program with the College of Education.
 The master's degree is accredited by the American Library Association.